NBISweden/AGAT/docs/agat_how_does_it_work.md

     chr12   HAVANA  exon    700 900 .   +   .
 ID=exonb;Parent=nbisL2-exon-2;locus_id="gene2"
     chr12   HAVANA  CDS 700 900 .   +   0   ID=cds-b;Parent=nbisL2-exon-2;locus_id="gene2"

-/!\\ In the case of presence of isoforms (for Eukaryote), it will result of isoforms merged in chimeric transcripts (It will be really unlucky to end up in such situation, because even a human cannot resolve such type of situation.
+/!\\ In Eukaryote annotation containing isoforms it will not work properly.
+Indeed, it will result of isoforms merged in chimeric transcripts (It will be really unlucky to end up in such situation, because even a human cannot resolve such type of situation.
 There is no information about isoforms structure...).
-In Eukaryote case (multi-exon CDS) and absence of isoform, it will work correctly.
+In Eukaryote cases (even for multi-exon CDS) with absence of isoforms, it will work correctly.

-* In the extreme case where you have only one type of feature, you may decide to use the ID as common attribute.
+3. In the extreme case where you have only one type of feature, you may decide to use the ID as common attribute.

-Input:
+This is the same problem as seen previously.
+Here the worse case that can append: only level3 features, no Parent/ID transcript_id/gene_id relationships, and the default `common attributes` ( `locus_tag` and `gene_id`) are absent.
+Sequential approach will be used by AGAT but as there are only level3 features, all will be linked to only one parent.
+See below for more details.

+Input (testD.gff):

-    chr12   HAVANA  CDS 100 200 .   +   0   ID=cds-1;
+		chr10	Liftoff	CDS	100	300	.	+	0	ID=cds1
-    chr12   HAVANA  CDS 510 600 .   +   0   ID=cds-2;
+		chr10	Liftoff	CDS	600	900	.	+	0	ID=cds2
+		chr10	Liftoff	CDS	400	490	.	-	0	ID=cds3

+`agat_convert_sp_gxf2gxf.pl --gff testD.gff`

+		chr10	Liftoff	gene	100	900	.	+	.
+ID=nbis-gene-1
+		chr10	Liftoff	mRNA	100	900	.	+	.
+ID=nbisL2-cds-1;Parent=nbis-gene-1
+		chr10	Liftoff	exon	100	300	.	+	.
+ID=nbis-exon-1;Parent=nbisL2-cds-1
+		chr10	Liftoff	exon	400	490	.	+	.
+ID=nbis-exon-2;Parent=nbisL2-cds-1
+		chr10	Liftoff	exon	600	900	.	+	.
+ID=nbis-exon-3;Parent=nbisL2-cds-1
+		chr10	Liftoff	CDS	100	300	.	+	0	ID=cds1;Parent=nbisL2-cds-1
+		chr10	Liftoff	CDS	400	490	.	-	0	ID=cds3;Parent=nbisL2-cds-1
-    chr12   HAVANA  CDS 700 900 .   +   0   ID=cds-b;
+		chr10	Liftoff	CDS	600	900	.	+	0	ID=cds2;Parent=nbisL2-cds-1

-Output:
+/!\ All features are collected under a single gene and mRNA feature, which is wrong.

+`agat_convert_sp_gxf2gxf.pl --gff testD.gff --ct ID`

-    chr12   HAVANA  gene    100 500 .   +   0   ID=nbis-gene-2
+		chr10	Liftoff	gene	100	300	.	+	0	ID=nbis-gene-1
-    chr12   HAVANA  mRNA    100 500 .   +   0   ID=nbisL2-cds-1;Parent=nbis-gene-2
+		chr10	Liftoff	mRNA	100	300	.	+	0	ID=nbisL2-cds-1;Parent=nbis-gene-1
+		chr10	Liftoff	exon	100	300	.	+	.
+ID=nbis-exon-1;Parent=nbisL2-cds-1
+		chr10	Liftoff	CDS	100	300	.	+	0	ID=cds1;Parent=nbisL2-cds-1
+		chr10	Liftoff	gene	400	490	.	-	0	ID=nbis-gene-3
+		chr10	Liftoff	mRNA	400	490	.	-	0	ID=nbisL2-cds-3;Parent=nbis-gene-3
+		chr10	Liftoff	exon	400	490	.	-	.
+ID=nbis-exon-3;Parent=nbisL2-cds-3
+		chr10	Liftoff	CDS	400	490	.	-	0	ID=cds3;Parent=nbisL2-cds-3
+		chr10	Liftoff	gene	600	900	.	+	0	ID=nbis-gene-2
+		chr10	Liftoff	mRNA	600	900	.	+	0	ID=nbisL2-cds-2;Parent=nbis-gene-2
+		chr10	Liftoff	exon	600	900	.	+	.
+ID=nbis-exon-2;Parent=nbisL2-cds-2
+		chr10	Liftoff	CDS	600	900	.	+	0	ID=cds2;Parent=nbisL2-cds-2

+This case is fine for Prokaryote annotation.
+/!\ For Eukaryote it might work is some conditions:
+A) The annotation should not contain isoforms (Indeed, there is no existing information to decipher to which isoform a CDS will be part of.
+If isoforms are present, each one will be linked to its own gene feature).
+B) If there are multi-exon CDS, CDS parts must share the same ID (Indeed multi-exon CDS can share or not the same ID.
+Both way are allowed by the GFF format.
+If the CDS parts share the same ID, the CDS parts will be collected properly.
+If the CDS parts do not share the same ID, AGAT will slice it and create a gene/mRNA feature by CDS part!).

+4. Case where you have only one type of feature, and some feature have Parent attributes and some other have common attributes.

+Input (testG.gff):

 		chr12	HAVANA	exon	100	500	.	+	.
-ID=nbis-exon-1;Parent=nbisL2-cds-1
+ID=exon1;Parent=transcript1
-    chr12   HAVANA  CDS 100 500 .   +   0   ID=cds-1;Parent=nbisL2-cds-1
+		chr12	HAVANA	CDS	100	500	.	+	0	ID=cds-1;Parent=transcript1
-    chr12   HAVANA  gene    100 600 .   +   0   ID=nbis-gene-3
-    chr12   HAVANA  mRNA    100 600 .   +   0   ID=nbisL2-cds-2;Parent=nbis-gene-3
 		chr12	HAVANA	exon	100	600	.	+	.
-ID=nbis-exon-2;Parent=nbisL2-cds-2
+ID=exon2;Parent=transcript2
-    chr12   HAVANA  CDS 100 600 .   +   0   ID=cds-2;Parent=nbisL2-cds-2
+		chr12	HAVANA	CDS	100	600	.	+	0	ID=cds-2;Parent=transcript2
-    chr12   HAVANA  gene    700 900 .   +   0   ID=nbis-gene-1
-    chr12   HAVANA  mRNA    700 900 .   +   0   ID=nbisL2-cds-3;Parent=nbis-gene-1
 		chr12	HAVANA	exon	700	900	.	+	.
-ID=nbis-exon-3;Parent=nbisL2-cds-3
+ID=exonb;locus_tag="gene1"
+		chr12	HAVANA	CDS	700	900	.	+	0	ID=cds-b;locus_tag="gene1"
+		chr12	HAVANA	exon	1000	1110	.	+	.
+ID=exon4;locus_tag="gene2"
+		chr12	HAVANA	CDS	1000	1110	.	+	0	ID=cds4;locus_tag="gene2"

+`agat_convert_sp_gxf2gxf.pl --gff testG.gff`

+		chr12	HAVANA	gene	100	500	.	+	.
+ID=nbis-gene-3
+		chr12	HAVANA	mRNA	100	500	.	+	.
+ID=transcript1;Parent=nbis-gene-3
+		chr12	HAVANA	exon	100	500	.	+	.
+ID=exon1;Parent=transcript1
+		chr12	HAVANA	CDS	100	500	.	+	0	ID=cds-1;Parent=transcript1
+		chr12	HAVANA	gene	100	600	.	+	.
+ID=nbis-gene-4
+		chr12	HAVANA	mRNA	100	600	.	+	.
+ID=transcript2;Parent=nbis-gene-4
+		chr12	HAVANA	exon	100	600	.	+	.
+ID=exon2;Parent=transcript2
+		chr12	HAVANA	CDS	100	600	.	+	0	ID=cds-2;Parent=transcript2
+		chr12	HAVANA	gene	700	900	.	+	.
+ID=nbis-gene-1;locus_tag="gene1"
+		chr12	HAVANA	mRNA	700	900	.	+	.
+ID=nbisL2-exon-1;Parent=nbis-gene-1;locus_tag="gene1"
+		chr12	HAVANA	exon	700	900	.	+	.
+ID=exonb;Parent=nbisL2-exon-1;locus_tag="gene1"
-    chr12   HAVANA  CDS 700 900 .   +   0   ID=cds-b;Parent=nbisL2-cds-3
+		chr12	HAVANA	CDS	700	900	.	+	0	ID=cds-b;Parent=nbisL2-exon-1;locus_tag="gene1"

-/!\\ In the case of Eukaryotes, multi-exon CDS can share or not the same ID (both are allowed by the GFF format).
-If the CDS chunks share the same ID, the CDS part will be collected properly, if the CDS chuncks do not share the same ID the AGAT will slice it and create a gene/mRNA feature by CDS chunk!
-If you are in this case (not other attribute to use as `common attribute` you are screwed.
-This is not suppose to append because such type of input is actually not a GFF or GTF compliant format...)
+		chr12	HAVANA	gene	1000	1110	.	+	.
+ID=nbis-gene-2;locus_tag="gene2"
+		chr12	HAVANA	mRNA	1000	1110	.	+	.
+ID=nbisL2-exon-2;Parent=nbis-gene-2;locus_tag="gene2"
+		chr12	HAVANA	exon	1000	1110	.	+	.
+ID=exon4;Parent=nbisL2-exon-2;locus_tag="gene2"
+		chr12	HAVANA	CDS	1000	1110	.	+	0	ID=cds4;Parent=nbisL2-exon-2;locus_tag="gene2"

+/!\ For Eukaryote annotation with isoforms, features would need to have the Parent attribute along with a common attribute to help AGAT to properly reconstruct the parental features (a single gene feature for isoforms).